 First, we will classify the types of holes we are discussing as ones that are round and have been machined, probably with a drill, as opposed to punctures and cracks incurred from damage.
 The reasons they may need to be repaired are numerous: refitting, resizing, removing obsolete equipment, or mistakes.
-When repairing fiberglass boats, the challenge is to determine an appropriate repair strategy.
+When repairing machined holes in fiberglass boats, the challenge is to determine an appropriate repair strategy.
 You want a repair that is safe and adequate, but also realistic.
 You want to ensure that the repair is strong enough for the anticipated worst-case load and err on the side of being conservative.
 Other things to consider include the costs in time and money and the skill required to perform the repair.
 Continue reading →

 Bob Warters: I am installing a basketball goal in my driveway.
 My pole has a 10″ diameter flange on the bottom (9″ bolt hole diameter) with six holes for ½” anchors.
 I intend to use ½” stainless allthread (threaded rod) for the anchor bolts.
 If I drill 9/16″ holes in the concrete 3½” deep and use your system to fix the threaded rod to the concrete, how much tension would you estimate the rods would hold?
 The concrete is about a year old, it’s 4″ thick and has ½” rebar on one foot centers.
 Continue reading →

-We built two darkroom sinks using WEST SYSTEM® epoxy: one for tray developing, the second to hold our Jobo film processor and two archival print washers.
+We built two darkroom sinks using WEST SYSTEM® Epoxy: one for tray developing photographs, the second to hold our Jobo film processor, and two archival print washers.
 The two sinks are end-to-end on one wall of the room and fit flush with waterproof caulking, the taller sink sitting on top of the side of the shorter one.
 Continue reading →

 Cosmic Muffin, a unique houseboat owned by Dave Drimmer, has quite an interesting history.
 She started out as a Boeing 307 Stratoliner, which was acquired by Howard Hughes in 1939 when he bought TWA.
 The Model 307 was the world’s first high-altitude commercial transport and the first four-engine airliner in scheduled domestic service.
 In 1948, Hughes had her interior redesigned, named her Flying Penthouse, and she became one of the first commercial airliners converted into a plush executive transport.
 Continue reading →